 First, What Happens If You’re Late On a Payment?First, What Happens If You’re Late On a Payment?

 If you miss a payment on your mortgage, your lender reports the late mortgage payment.
-A late mortgage payment is called delinquency on your credit report.
+A new mortgage payment is called delinquency on your credit report.
 The delinquency remains on your report for seven years.
 Even missing a single mortgage payment negatively affects your credit score.
 The longer you go without bringing the account current, the more significant the impact on your credit score.

 If payments stop altogether, the loan becomes delinquent and goes into default.
 The default status continues for roughly 90 days.
 At this point, the lender usually reaches out to the homeowner about the balance of the loan.
 If the homeowner cannot pay, the lender may file a Notice of Foreclosure and file foreclosure documents in court.